alandekok/jlibtool/README.md

     $ cc jlibtool.c -o jlibtool

+If you don't have a working C compiler, use libtool.

+## Portability

 It should build without errors on all Posix compatible operating systems.
 It will likely also build on Windows, though that has not been tried.
 If there are build errors on Windows, the patches to fix the problem are likely to be small.
+Please submit patches, and they will be integrated into the next version.

+The source contains compile-time checks for OS/2, Mac OS X, Linux, FreeBSD, NetBSD, SUN, MingW, and some more esoteric systems.

 ## Usage